imrehorvath/ArduinoYun/README.md

 # About

 This is a playground for the [Arduino Yun][1], the AVR Microcontroller and [Embedded Linux][2] combo.

 I'm doing some experiments with the concept: Moving the Microcontroller programming as is, from the AVR/C++ world, to the OpenWrt/JavaScript world.

-That is possible on the [Yun][1], because the two are wired together with a serial line and there is a protocol/software-library called [Firmata][3] for both sides.
+That is possible on the [Yun][1], because the two are wired together with a serial line and there is a protocol/software-library called [Firmata][3] for both sides, to connect them.

 # Reasoning